poshboytl/beast_blog/README.md

 # Small

-If the Medium size is too much for you, you might need a Small size.
+If the Medium(blog) size is too big for you, you might need a Small size.